New factory ring makers & online stores cause market misperceptions.

 pretending to be multiple artisans.
 Some of them are actually shells for the same company.
 There's at least four Etsy

-stores I've identified, pretending to be jewelers, simply reselling damascus rings.
-Made
+stores I've identified, pretending to be jewelers, simply reselling damascus rings, lovingly drop shipped to you from any number of

 a factory with mass-produced stainless damascus and CAD design milling and laser cutting, that's an incredible